Autorotation: Descent and landing

 When landing from an autorotation, the kinetic energy stored in the rotating blades and the forward movement of the aircraft are used to decrease the rate of descent and make a soft landing.
 A greater amount of rotor energy is required to stop a helicopter with a high rate of descent than is required to stop a helicopter that is descending more slowly.
 Therefore, autorotative descents at very low or very high airspeeds are more critical than those performed at the minimum rate of descent airspeed.

-An optimum landing manoeuvre stops all of vertical movement, horizontal movement and rotational movement within the craft to a perfect standstill.
-In practice a perfect landing is rarely achievable.
+An autorotation landing consists of multiple stages: glide, flare, landing.
+A stable glide at an appropriate speed for the helicopter is maintained during descent.
+At some altitude above the ground, typically 50–100 feet, the pilot raises the nose and applies up collective.
+Raising the nose leads to more airflow through the rotor and raising the collective converts this airflow into more rotor lift which will slow the helicopter's forward speed.
+Raising the collective also keeps the rotor RPM from exceeding redline.
+Depending on the helicopter, before airspeed has completely decayed, the helicopter is leveled.
+Most helicopters at this point will still have forward velocity and will perform a run-on landing using the remaining rotor momentum.
+Some helicopters have enough momentum in the rotor system that the helicopter can be brought to a standstill and lowered to the ground with no forward velocity.

 Each type of helicopter has a specific airspeed at which a power-off glide is most efficient.
 The best airspeed is the one that combines the greatest glide range with the slowest rate of descent.
 The specific airspeed is different for each type of helicopter, yet certain factors (density altitude, wind) affect all configurations in the same manner.
 The specific airspeed for autorotations is established for each type of helicopter on the basis of average weather and wind conditions and normal loading.

+A helicopter in autorotation can be flown backwards, sideways or vertically with no lateral velocity.
+A slip can be used to decrease the glide angle.

 A helicopter operated with heavy loads in high density altitude or gusty wind conditions can achieve best performance from a slightly increased airspeed in the descent.
 At low density altitude and light loading, best performance is achieved from a slight decrease in normal airspeed.
 Following this general procedure of fitting airspeed to existing conditions, the pilot can achieve approximately the same glide angle in any set of circumstances and estimate the touchdown point.
 This optimum glide angle is usually 17–20 degrees.